 We tell you why ideas matter so much.
 We test whether your idea is good enough.
 And we'll show you how to make your ideas better, stronger and more marketable.

 The next huge essential for any novelist is a story that simply forces the reader to keep turning pages - and fortunately there are definite rules about how to achieve this.
-The two crucial rules are:
+The three crucial rules are:

-    B) If a particular chapter doesn't advance the story in a specific way, you have to delete that chapter.
+C) If a particular chapter doesn't advance the story in a specific way, you have to delete that chapter.